Ebazhanov/linkedin-skill-assessments-quizzes/git/git-quiz.md

 - [x] a pointer to the most recent commit in the currently checked-out branch
 - [ ] a pointer to where the repository is stored in memory

 #### Q117.
-After staging changes to several files, you realize the changes to the confin.properties file are incorrect, and need to be removed from the stage and working directory.
+After staging changes to several files, you realize the changes to the config.properties file are incorrect, and need to be removed from the stage and working directory.
 What command can you use to remove the staged changes to the file?

 - [ ] git reset HEAD^ -- config.properties
-- [x] git rm config.properties
+- [ ] git rm config.properties
 - [ ] git rf config.properties
-- [ ] git checkout HEAD -- config.properties
+- [x] git checkout HEAD -- config.properties

 #### Q118.
 After a recent release with a stack trace, an issue is create that indicates the problem is with a newly added configuration property named MaxConnections.
 What command can find all commits that add or remove the string MaxConnections?